 At Spring Training Camp in 1931, Babe Ruth prediected he and new manager Joe McCarthy will get along just fine.

 Answer questions and see how you rank against other players.Play Now

-Athlete, baseball player.
-Born George Herman Ruth, Jr. on February 6, 1895, in Baltimore, Maryland.
-Ruth was raised in a poor waterfront neighborhood in Baltimore, Maryland, where his parents, Kate Schamberger-Ruth and George Herman Ruth, Sr., owned a tavern.
-Babe Ruth was one of eight children born to the couple, and one of only two that survived infancy.
+Professional baseball player Babe Ruth was born George Herman Ruth Jr. on February 6, 1895, in Baltimore, Maryland.
+Ruth was raised in a poor waterfront neighborhood in Baltimore, where his parents, Kate Schamberger-Ruth and George Herman Ruth Sr., owned a tavern.
+Ruth was one of eight children born to the couple, and one of only two that survived infancy.

 Ruth was only with the club for a short time before he was called up to the majors in Boston.
 The left-handed pitcher proved immediately to be a valuable member of the team.
 Over the next five years, Ruth led the Red Sox to three championships, including the 1916 title which saw him pitch a still-record 13 scoreless innings in one game.

-With its titles and the Babe, Boston was clearly the class act of the major leagues.
+With its titles and "the Babe," Boston was clearly the class act of the major leagues.
 All that would change in 1919, however, with a single stroke of a pen.
 Faced with financial hardships, Red Sox owner Harry Frazee needed cash to pay off his debts.
-He found help in the New York Yankees, which agreed in December of 1919 to buy the Babe's rights for the then-impressive sum of $100,000.
+He found help in the New York Yankees, which agreed in December of 1919 to buy the rights to Ruth for the then-impressive sum of $100,000.

 The deal came to shape both franchises in unforeseen ways.
-For Boston, the departure of the Babe spelled the end of the team's winning streak.
+For Boston, Ruth's departure spelled the end of the team's winning streak.
 It wouldn't be until 2004 that the club would win another World Series, a championship drought that later sports writers dubbed "The Curse of the Bambino."

 profile name: Babe Ruth profile occupation: